nicholasdille/container-slides/010_basics/02_volumes/bind.md

 ## Persistent storage

-Hard problem for green field
+Hard problem even for green field

 NFS shares are a good option